-It is always great to also invite more light into the kitchen by keeping it open to sunlight.
+It is always great to invite more light into the kitchen by keeping it open to sunlight.
 The sun nourishes the earth — and inviting that light into the kitchen invites abundance.

 Tables often represent nourishment — it is important that our dining tables be cleaned at all times and free of clutter.

 The bathroom is an essential focus in Feng Shui.
 It is considered the place of rejuvenation and of letting things go.
 To release negative energy, your bathroom should be a room that is soothing, relaxing, and light.
 I often prefer bathrooms to be white, airy, and accessible.